joshday/OnlineStats.jl/docs/Plotting.md

 Plotting methods are provided by the [Plots](https://github.com/tbreloff/Plots.jl) package.

-The same method can be used to create plots using Gadfly, Immerse, PyPlot, Qwt, etc.  You just need to specify the appropriate backend (`gadfly!()`, `qwt!()`, etc.).
-Check out the Plots.jl documentation for more info.
+The same method can be used to create plots using Gadfly, Immerse, PyPlot, Qwt, etc.  You just need to specify the appropriate backend (`gadfly()`, `pyplot()`, etc.).
+See the [Plots.jl](https://github.com/tbreloff/Plots.jl) documentation for more info.

 ### Trace Plots